scuzzydude/asimov/asimov.md

 If you've watched the historically and ironically accurate Canadian docuseries *Vikings*, you'd know that king Ragnar was a forward-thinking man, because what he really wanted was farmland and peace on the British Isles but had to do all the pillaging and slaughter to keep his vain men satisfied, as they measured the value of their conquest in gold.
 The real hero Vikings valued something more than gold, and it had a purer, almost magical value.
 And thus Ragnar, after losing his mind in France due to a Chinese seductress getting him strung out on opium, gave up all possessions and walked the earth, and then would go on to become legendary, extracting vengeance before dying a martyr's death in a pit of snakes.
 The legend was valuable beyond measure, true generational wealth, as all the sons of Ragnar, even the stupid and lame, became legends themselves.

 Scoot is an open system of governance, but it's not *only* democratic.
-We can't make it strictly democratic, or we'd have to leave out smarty-panty Finnish benevolent dictators.
+We can't make it strictly democratic, or we'd have to leave out smarty-pants Finnish benevolent dictators.
 We support a form of royalty specific to individual value systems.
 Scoot have the option to have characteristics -- privileges -- that match their responsibility.

 Let's say you're Jay-Z and you're just filthy wealthy, both in property wealth and your own personal genius.
 Your genius is universally accepted, and you are married to a queen.
 In your value system -- the value of flow -- you rule absolutely.